solariun/CorePartition/README.md

 To calculate how much memory it will consume, start with the notion that each thread will consume around 60 ~ 170 bites depending on your target default bit channel size (8bits, 16bits, 32bits ... processor) plus the virtual stack page.

 Be AWARE comes with no warrant or guarantees, since I still have a limited number to target to test, but for those it is  fully functional till this point.
 If you intend  to use this code, please make a reference of me as its creator.
-The comercial use is also permitted as long as I am notified and referenced in the code.
+The commercial use is also permitted as long as I am notified and referenced in the code.

+## Important

+     If possible a HIGHLY RECOMMEND implement the momentum with a proper time.
+It will ensure stability and the developer will be able to use time to control thread process

 Tested at:

 ESP8266 8 different boars including ESP-01